-E0S, which uses an Ethereum like technology on blockchain, is the brainchild of one Dan Larrimer who also created Steem and Bitshares, both of which are quite successful projects.
+E0S, which uses an Ethereum like technology on the blockchain, is the brainchild of one Dan Larrimer who also created Steem and Bitshares, both of which are quite successful projects.

 EOS raised a record $150 million in just 5 days during its ICO and it made a debut on the Bitfinex two months ago where it pumped the price by 200 percent in two hours.

 The coin has shown some considerable progress and has several advantages over Ethereum – being a direct competitor of Ethereum – although, because it does not have a considerable community backing it up, it is too early to completely predict its future.

 How it works

 EOS works like a decentralized operating system, which in practice, implies that developers can build their own decentralized cryptocurrency applications on the EOS platform for their business needs.
 Whoever owns EOS coins owns a claim on the server resources because developers need to own EOS coins in order to use the platform.
 This doesn't, however, mean that the developer has to use the coins in order to use the server resource.

 EOS allows developers to craft applications for the end users to easily interact with.
 The applications on E0S will have capacity to communicate with each other, share frameworks and libraries.
 This will make development much faster, less technical and more secure.

 EOS will make the interaction completely transparent to the users, which is good because elsewhere, most end users may be unaware that they are interacting with such an application when using EOS.

 The tokens can be staked to power the blockchain's bandwidth, computational power and storage capabilities.
 There will be no mining.
 For those willing to exploit the mining channel, set your miner to any Ethereum pool of your choice, convert the earned Ethereum to EOS at the EOS website using their token distribution web interface.

 A full EOS node will require Linux/OS X operating system.